railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Getting started with OpenERP
 ****************************

-You'll now explore the database \ ``openerp_ch02``\   with these profile modules installed to give you an insight into the coverage of the core Open ERP software.
+You will now explore the database \ ``openerp_ch02``\   with these profile modules installed to give you an insight into the coverage of the core Open ERP software.

 .. tip:: Translating new modules

-	When you've installed a new module and are using additional languages to English you have to reload the translation file.
-New terms introduced in these modules aren't translated by default.
+	When you have installed a new module and are using additional languages to English you have to reload the translation file.
+New terms introduced in these modules are not translated by default.
 To do this use :menuselection:`Administration --> Translations --> Load an Official Translation`.

-Depending on the user you're connected as the page appears differently from the Main Menu that showed before.
+Depending on the user you are connected as the page appears differently.
 Using the installation sequence above, certain dashboards may be assigned as various users' home pages.
 They show a summary of the information required to start the day effectively.
 A project dashboard might contains:

-* a list of the next tasks to carry out,
+* a list of the tasks to carry out,

-* a list of the next deadlines,
+* a list of the tasks which is assigned to current user,

-* public notes about projects,
+* a list of sprints,

+* a list of issue assigned to current user,

+* a graph of Planned vs Total hour,

+* a graph of Remaining hour by Project,

-* a planning chart of hours required,
+* a graph of Open Issues by Creation Date.

-* the timesheet.

 Each of the lists can be reordered by clicking on the heading of a column – first in ascending then in descending order as you click repeatedly.
 To get more information about any particular entry